atsukotominaga/music-teaching/material/instruction/instruction.md

 * The order of the conditions is counterbalanced across participants.
 * The order of the skills is counterbalanced across participants, but it is fixed within one condition (e.g., if a participant start with articulation and move on dynamics in the first condition, he/she will perform in the same order.)
-* After finised the first part, start the second part.
+* After finished the first part, start the second part.

 ## WHEN PARTICIPANT ARRIVES: